An epic poem of tragedy, revenge, and release from imprisonment. 144 lines.

 Begs the lady, quick and purely,

-Tell me how to break the spell.
+Tell me how to break your chains.

 In its veins, cold and steely,